Mayurwaghela1997/Sentiment-Analysis-of-Tweets/README.md

 We can see most of the sentiment prediction of tweets were correctly done.

 Overall, The learning and creating this model was fun.
-On improvment, we can use some class balancing methods to improve the training & results.
 Further improvments or approches welcomed :-)